BALaka-18/rake_new2/README.md

 which keywords are more important.

 HOW IS THIS DIFFERENT FROM ANY OTHER ALGORITHM ? : This library gives you weights/scores along with each keyword/keyphrase.
 This helps you pick out the correct key-phrases.
 Just choose the ones with more weights.

-┐(︶▽︶)┌

---> Psst!
-I tested it myself by writing my project abtract keywords using my library.
-The teacher has approved, so yeah, this works. (ʘ ͜ʖ ʘ)

 ![Demo](https://user-images.githubusercontent.com/49288068/88929310-97fc2400-d297-11ea-811a-79d986cdfee4.png)